-welcome to demolition!
+Welcome to demolition!

 Okay, so I’ve given you an overview of our plans for this kitchen, and what we’re hoping to accomplish.
 We thought it would be a relatively straightforward couple of days, but boy… were we wrong!
-Once we started demolition, we realized we had created quite the mess for ourselves.
+Once we started demolition, we realized we had created quite a mess for ourselves.

 Let me try and break down where we went awry.

-oh look!
+oh, look!
 It’s Richard’s hand!

 So on our first day of demolition, we removed all of the upper cabinets, which also meant moving everything in those cupboards to our living room.
 Let me tell you, living in a kitchen/living room for about a week isn’t fun.
 Bleh.
-We also had to remove the range hood, IKEA GRUNDTAL pot racks off the wall, as well as anything living on the counter tops.
-We kept stuff in the lower cabinets, and didn’t bother removing the fridge etc., as none of that was changing besides paint.
+We also had to remove the range hood, IKEA GRUNDTAL pot racks off the wall, as well as anything living on the countertops.
+We kept stuff in the lower cabinets and didn’t bother removing the fridge etc., as none of that was changing besides paint.

 range hood and stainless panels removed